fynncareer/Automated-Report-Downloads/README.md

 Over the next few months I wrote a suite of scripts where each file was downloaded, updated, renamed and transferred.
 I learned several python libraries like pandas, selenium, parimiko and openpyxl to achieve this.
 I kept iterating to make the scripts more modular with functions and config files to avoid repeating code and this repository is the end result.

 My team mates were very pleased they no longer had to manually download any files.
 That was satisfying to me as I really enjoyed the whole process of improving my python and brought value to them at the same time.
-This is a project that I'm proud to have accomplished and I would love to utilise my skills to automate more manual work in future.
+This is a project that I'm proud to have accomplished and I would love to utilise my skills to automate more manual work for a worthwhile cause.

 SCRIPTS: